 A boolean signal is always either true or false - in this case, the mouth is either open or closed.
 Because an object is either visible or not, these patches can be connected to each other directly.

 You'll be unable to connect the Mouth Openness port to the input in the Visible patch.
 This is because Mouth Openness outputs a number signal, detecting how open a mouth is.
 It needs to drive a property that can read this signal - like a single channel of scale.
 You can test this by:

-To try out using the Mouth Openness port, create a patch representing the scale of the heart object, by clicking the arrow next to Scale in the Inspector.
+To try out using the Mouth Openness port, create a patch representing the scale of the heart object, by clicking the arrow to the left of Scale in the Inspector.

 We can't connect the Mouth Openness port directly to the 3D Scale port in the patch we just created, because we need to scale the heart using values relative to the values generated by the Mouth Openness port.